payamdowlatyari/parking_matching/README.md

   - Some facilities may:
   - have missing addresses or coordinates
 - represent multiple parking products (valet vs self-park)
-- Matching prioritizes precision over recall
+- Matching is tuned to prioritize **precision over recall**, ensuring high-confidence matches are reliable while ambiguous cases are surfaced as `possible_match`.
 - Mock data is used instead of real APIs

 ## 🔍 API Discovery Notes